Finding a Top Financial Advisor Firm in Chattanooga, Tennessee

 Guardian Wealth Management, Inc.

-Like Barnett & Co., Inc., this fee-only firm requires a $500,000 account minimum, the second-highest account minimum on this list.
+This fee-only firm requires a $500,000 account minimum.
 The firm only manages individual accounts.
-More than three-quarters of its individual clients are high-net-worth individuals.
+The majority of its individual clients are high-net-worth individuals.

 Guardian Wealth Management, Inc. Background